 Keratin is another essential part of your hair and that comes from a nutrient called biotin.
 You can find an abundance of both of these things in eggs and red meat.
 Foods which also have other hair-friendly nutrients such as zinc and selenium and red meat in particular has a type of iron that’s very easy for your body to absorb.

 So that’s all well and good for people who eat meat and dairy, but what about those of us that are following a strictly plant-based diet?
-You can get the nutrients necessary for healthy hair, you just need to look in different places.
+You can get the great hair, you just need to look in different places.

 Here are some plant-based foods that will keep your hair looking beautiful: